lyndon025/playtested/src/content/article/legacy/2023-05-27-extremely-frustrating-controls-but-otherwise-fun--review---extremely-realistic-siege-warf.md

-## +Physics-based combat that is both entertaining and engaging
+- Physics-based combat that is both entertaining and engaging

-## +Variety of gameplay modes: multiplayer, singleplayer, co-op
+- Variety of gameplay modes: multiplayer, singleplayer, co-op

-## +Challenging variety of missions and keeps players engaged
+- Challenging variety of missions and keeps players engaged## Cons

-## Cons

 -Frustrating control issues, with the camera and selecting units